fgauna12/fgauna12.github.io/_posts/2019-11-29-taking-a-lamborghini-through-a-sidewalk.md

 Regardless of Kubernetes or Service Fabric, I see that often.
 Developers and architects becoming enamored by the complexity of these platforms - even when they don't have the problems these platforms solve.

 Lamborghini's like Service Fabric and Kubernetes are accessible and we get excited.
 We want to say we drove a Lamborghini.
-But, we don't stop to think where we need to go and how to best get there. <br>
+But, we don't stop to think where we need to go and how to best get there.

 But if you read the [Site Reliability Engineering](https://www.amazon.com/Site-Reliability-Engineering-Production-Systems/dp/149192912X/ref=sr_1_4?crid=RGG8BLOCXFXU&keywords=site+reliability+engineering&qid=1575060537&sprefix=site+reliab%2Caps%2C145&sr=8-4) book, you'll understand how Google thinks about running production systems and you'll start to see the ideas that inspired Kubernetes.
 They want to reduce the repetitive tasks and take a developer's mindset to the operations' job.
 They understand that 100% availability is impossible and the more available an application is, the more costly and less agile it will become.

 So, if the path ahead of you is not a highway, instead it's a sidewalk, don't take a Lamboghini on a sidewalk because you've seen Google and Microsoft racing.
 If you have a sidewalk, use a skateboard, or a scooter, or just put some running shoes on.